julio-escudero/Teslasuit-Data-Manager/README.md

 # Teslasuit Data Manager — Grasshopper Clusters

-A collection of Grasshopper **User Objects (.ghuser)** developed as part of doctoral research Making Motion Tangible: Embodied and Critical Research at the Human-Machine Interface".
+A collection of Grasshopper **User Objects (.ghuser)** developed as part of doctoral research "Making Motion Tangible: Embodied and Critical Research at the Human-Machine Interface".
 These clusters provide tools to manage, visualise, and process Teslasuit IMU data in Grasshopper.

 ---